RubixML/ML/docs/serializers/native.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/Persisters/Serializers/Native.php">[source]</a></span>

 # Native
-The native plain text serialization format that is bundled with PHP core.
+The native bytecode format that comes bundled with PHP core.

 ## Parameters
 This serializer does not have any parameters.